 Watching them, the Raptor blinked for a moment.
 Then, with a bellow, ran after their retreating forms.

-Faith looked around the vast, abandoned room, littered with shipping palettes, machinery and heavy equipment, which had long since started to rust or rot.
-The moonlight shafted in through the dusty air, bathing the room in a pale blue light.
+Faith looked around the vast, abandoned room, littered with shipping pallets, machinery and heavy equipment, which had long since started to rust or rot.
+Shafts of moonlight shone in the dusty air, bathing the room in a pale blue light.
 She nodded, satisfied, as she allowed her eyes to adjust to the dim light.

 “This is the place,” she whispered softly.
 “Now I let her find me.”

-Watchers Council – Faith and Robin's bedroom – Same time
+Watchers Council – Faith and Robin’s Apartment – Same Time

 Robin sat on the bed, looking at the small diamond ring in the palm of his hand.
 He closed his hand into a fist and brought it to his lips, wrapping his free left hand around it.